ESquaredProgramming/CS-Final-Project-Morse-Translator/README.md

 # This application was developed for our CS Final Project.

 # Required Packages: playsound
-# To download this, run pip install playsound
+# To download this, run: pip install playsound

 # Application Features:
 #   1. Messages can be inputted in English and will be visually displayed in Morse Code